 - Combine salad dressing with garlic powder and dried herbs of your choice, if using.
 (I like this both with and without the extra flavorings.
 This is one place where fresh herbs are not better.)

 - Put zucchini slices into Ziploc bag, pour in marinade and let zucchini marinate in the fridge 4 hours or longer, even as long as all day if desired.

 - To cook zucchini, preheat grill to medium-high.
 (You can only hold your hand there for 3-4 seconds.)
-You can spray the grill with non-stick spray if desired, but you don’t really need it.
+You can spray the grill with non-stick spray if desired, but the marinade has plenty of oil so you may not need it.

-- Place zucchini on grill on a diagonally to the grill grates, keeping a spray bottle handy for taming any flames that shoot up from the oil in the marinade.
+- Place zucchini on grill diagonally to the grill grates, keeping a spray bottle handy for taming any flames that shoot up from the oil in the marinade.

 - After 3 or 4 minutes, check for grill marks, and when you see them rotate zucchini going the opposite direction.
 Cook 3 or 4 more minutes after you've rotated.